 * Applications received after Friday, January 13th will not be accepted.

 The auditions will be held on Friday, January 20th starting at 10:00am applicants must attend the entire time.
 This is the only audition day offered and applicants must be in attendance for consideration.
 Except in the case of our cancellation for inclement weather, there will be no make-up day.
 For purposes of these auditions, we ask you to choose one area of concentration.

 The audition will consist of:

-A modern dance technique class, improvisation, a solo performance of a dance or excerpt from a dance, not to exceed two (2) minutes in length.
+A modern dance technique class, improvisation, a solo performance of a dance or excerpt from a dance in any style, not to exceed two (2) minutes in length.
 This may be your own choreography or a piece set on you by someone else.
 The judging committee will consist of members of the dance faculty.
-Videos are not an acceptable substitute for the personal audition.

 Criteria for selection:

 - Mastery of a range of fundamental movement skills

 - Ability to perform movements accurately and with confidence